SumonSoftware/SumonSoftware/README.md

 <img src="https://raw.githubusercontent.com/BEPb/BEPb/5c63fa170d1cbbb0b1974f05a3dbe6aca3f5b7f3/assets/Bottom_up.svg" width="100%" />
-<h1 align="center">Hi 👋, I'm Sumon Islam</h1>
+<h1 align="left">Hi 👋, I'm Sumon Islam</h1>
-<h3 align="center">Expert in JS, JAVA, PHP, SQLti Database|| Android App Developer Panchagarh, Bangladesh</h3>
+<h3 align="left">Expert in JS, JAVA, PHP, SQLti Database|| Android App Developer Panchagarh, Bangladesh</h3>

-<h1 align="center">About me:</h1>
+<h1 align="left">About me:</h1>
-<h3 align="center">Ever wonder what magic happens when tech meets creativity?
+<h3 align="left">Ever wonder what magic happens when tech meets creativity?
 Dive in to see how I blend art and code to craft bespoke digital experiences.
 As a seasoned developer, I've journeyed through the realms of JS, JAVA, Dart, Flutter, PHP & LARAVEL, focusing on Android, iOS, and web applications that resonate and engage.

 Three years ago, I embarked on my coding journey driven by a simple curiosity: how do digital platforms that shape our daily lives come into existence?
 Since then, my curiosity has evolved into a passion, compelling me to master various technologies